-Aizen Sousuke created an army of Hollows over the course of at least a century pretty much solely for to be killed fighting Soul Societyas a distraction for his true plan.
+Aizen Sousuke created an army of Hollows over the course of at least a century pretty much solely for them +to be killed fighting Soul Societyas a distraction for his true plan.
 At least he's upfront about it- he informs his enemies that he specifically warned his followers not to trust him, because he might betray them at any moment.
 He's actually a fairly decent guy to work for up until the point You Have Outlived Your Usefulness, but that seems written into the contract.

 One of the first things we see Kurotsuchi Mayuri is turning his subordinates into living bombs, killing one that didn't detonate the first time because "a bomb isn't supposed to come back".
 He proceeds to savagely beat his lieutenant Nemu for asking for the antidote to the poison she inhaled because he made her immune to that and therefore concludes that she couldn't possibly be suffering was making fun of him.
 When called out on this by Ishida, Mayuri berates him because Nemu is his daughter and he can treat her however he likes.
 Amazingly, his later appearances play him for laughs and he's underwent a Hazy Feel Turn.

 This is true of the Sternritter in general.
 Quilge Opie sends his much weaker minions into battles and only enters once they have all been defeated, killing anyone who flees.
 Mask de Masculine incinerates his number one fanboy (and the one providing his Healing Factor) because he knew James would regenerate anyway, and banked on being able to take out Renji Abarai in the process.
 Bambietta Basterbine lets off steam by sleeping with her henchmen and violently killing them if she's still frustrated.
 The only objection anyone has to this habit (even the henchmen themselves are actually very willing and eager) is that it's a waste of hot guys.
 Furthermore, Giselle Gewelle, who can turn people into Zombies, is shown to be incredibly abusive towards her puppets, with the implication that she's reprogrammed them into sex slaves.
 If there is a Vandenreich leader who is not a walking workplace hazard, we have yet to see them.